 To view your search index, from edit view, select Search & Navigation > Overview.

 Review the index overview screen

 The index overview summarizes your search index at the current time.
-If your environment hosts multiple websites, the index is shared among them, and you can explore each site's index.
+If your environment hosts multiple websites, the index is shared, and you can explore each site's index.

 - The Index section displays the index name and .NET API version number.

 - The CMS Content section summarizes each site's indexed content.
-The screen displays the total number of indexed objects for the entire structure and for each site.
-You can also see the distribution per page type and languages for each site.
+The screen displays the total number of indexed objects for the entire structure and each site.
+You can also see each site's distribution per page type and languages.

 Review the Explore screen

 The Explore screen displays index details, such as when a page was last indexed.
 Optimizely Search & Navigation lists the total indexed content, and you can filter by content type.
 You can also search for indexed content using query syntax.